VAndrJ/Swiftional/README.md

 <details><summary> <|</summary>

-Pipe forward.
+Pipe backward.
 Applies an argument to a function.

 Example.
 This: